daily-gazette/gazjango/README.md

 (This should go away shortly, but run `bash ../migration.sh` to convert from the old DB format, which the website is running, to the new one.
 Choose "no" to deleting content types the first time it asks, then "yes" the second.)

 Update stuff for the community feed: `python ./update.py`

+Compile the CSS templates into real stylesheets: `./compile_css`

+Now you should be able to do `./manage.py runserver`, `./manage.py shell`, etc.